 type: "text") or Lucene query syntax (type: "query_string").
 Optionally filter by field values before scoring.
 Results are ranked by BM25 relevance score.Example requestnamespace(string, required) - Namespace name (use"__default__"if not using namespaces)

 include_fields(array, required) - List of field names to return in resultsscore_by(array, required) - Array of scoring methods.
-Each item must be one of:type: "text"- Simple phrase matching on a specific field.
-Your query is matched as an exact phrase: all terms must appear adjacent and in the same order.
-Case-insensitive.field(string, required) - Name of the searchable field.query(string, required) - The phrase to search for.
-Multiple words are treated as a phrase, not individual terms.
+Each item must be one of:type: "text"- Simple token-based matching on a specific field.
+The query is split into terms; documents are scored with BM25 using OR semantics across terms (similar to Elasticsearch/OpenSearchmatch).
+Phrase constraints are not supported; usetype: "query_string"with quoted terms for exact-phrase ranking.
+Case-insensitive.field(string, required) - Name of the searchable field.query(string, required) - One or more words to search for.
+Multiple words are separate terms, not a single exact phrase.
 Query syntax operators (AND, OR, NOT, etc.) are not supported; they are treated as literal words.

 type: "query_string"- Lucene query syntax.
 Supports boolean operators, phrase prefix matching, boosting, and more.
 Do not specifyfield; instead, target fields within the query itself.query(string, required) - A Lucene query string in the form<field_name>:(<query clause>)(see query syntax reference).